rabbitmq/rabbitmq-website/site/access-control.md

 If authentication succeeds, it will exit with the code of zero.
 In case of a failure, a non-zero exit code will be used and a failure error message will be printed.

-<code>rabbitmqctl authenticate_user</code> will use an CLI-to-node communication connection to attempt to authenticate
+<code>rabbitmqctl authenticate_user</code> will use a CLI-to-node communication connection to attempt to authenticate
 the username/password pair against an internal API endpoint.
 The connection is assumed to be trusted.
 If that's not the case, its traffic can be [encrypted using TLS](/clustering-ssl.html).